-Resly handles routine questions, asks for missing details on messy ones, and hands the rest to a human with the context they need.
-It answers from policy instead of inventing one.
+Helm handles routine questions, asks for missing details on messy ones, and hands the rest to a human with the context they need.
+It answers from approved knowledge instead of inventing policy.

 24/7